-We all enjoy May in Connecticut, because usually that means the weather starts getting nicer and we can spend more time outside.
+We all enjoy May in Connecticut because that usually means the weather starts getting nicer and we can spend more time outside.
 May is special for another reason, too!
-It’s Healthy Vision month, as designated by the National Eye Institute (NEI) meant to increase awareness of the importance of taking steps in our lives to protect our eye health and vision.
+It’s Healthy Vision Month, as designated by the National Eye Institute (NEI) in an effort to increase awareness of the importance of taking steps in our lives to protect our eye health and vision.

 What are steps we can take in our everyday life to protect and maintain our eye health and vision?
-In honor of Healthy Vision month, we will share top tips on how you can safeguard those eyes and your vision.
+In honor of Healthy Vision Month, we will share tips on how you can safeguard your eyes and your vision.

 Get proper and adequate nutrition.

 Our first recommendation is to look at your diet and make sure you’re eating eye-healthy foods.
 Eat plenty of fruits and colorful or dark green vegetables!
 They can help you keep your eyes healthy.
 The American Optometric Association states that researchers have linked eye-healthy nutrients, such as lutein and zeaxanthin, vitamin C, vitamin E, and zinc, to reducing the risk of certain serious eye diseases like age-related macular degeneration and cataracts.
 You can find these antioxidants in green leafy vegetables, fruits, nuts, and a lot of other foods.

 Get regular exercise.

 We all know that exercise has positive benefits for our physical and mental health, but did you know it can benefit your eye health, too?
 You should aim to exercise at least three times each week.

 By keeping your blood pressure under control, you can reduce your risk for hypertensive retinopathy, which can be sight-threatening.
 If you have diabetes, it’s important to follow your doctor’s instructions on how to keep it under control, and regular exercise is part of that plan.
 Uncontrolled diabetes over time can cause an eye disease called diabetic retinopathy, and that can eventually lead to loss of sight.